Opportunity Profile

 THE STRIP

-A brief stroll down University Boulevard takes you from Bryant-Denny Stadium to the Strip, an area of small shops, restaurants and cafés with a decidedly “Roll Tide!” atmosphere
+A brief stroll down University Boulevard takes you from Saban Field at Bryant-Denny Stadium to the Strip, an area of small shops, restaurants and cafés with a decidedly “Roll Tide!” atmosphere.

 ON-CAMPUS RETAIL LOCATIONS

-• The University of Alabama Student Center (Union Market, Subway, Auntie Anne’s, Subway, Wendy’s, Panda Express, Chick-fil-A, Blenz)
+- The University of Alabama Student Center (Union Market, Subway, Auntie Anne’s, Wendy’s, Panda Express, Chick-fil-A, Blenz, Chicken Salad Chick and Low Tide)

-• Stewart's Corner at Lloyd Hall - (Pizza Hut Express, Boar's Head Deli, Chick-fil-A, Fruited)
+- Stewart's Corner at Lloyd Hall - (Pizza Hut Express and Chick-fil-A)

-• Convenience Markets - (Freshman Hall, Science & Engineering Complex, The Bus Hub, Nursing School
+- Convenience Markets - (Moody Music, Science & Engineering Complex, The Bus Hub, Nursing School)

 ON-CAMPUS COFFEE SHOPS